Help (Buffy the Vampire Slayer): Plot

-Meanwhile, a group in red cloaks walk around a circle and burn pictures of Cassie on a tray in the middle.
+Meanwhile, a group in red cloaks walks around a circle and burns pictures of Cassie on a tray in the middle.
 Still motivated to help Cassie, Buffy reads poetry from Cassie's site and continues to investigate with the rest of the gang despite Xander and Willow's skepticism, while Dawn becomes close with Cassie and Mike.
 Buffy goes to the school basement and asks a still-insane Spike if he knows anything about Cassie.
 He does not.
-As Buffy turns to leave Spike asks her to stay; she refuses, worried that her presence will worsen his condition.
+As Buffy turns to leave, Spike asks her to stay; she refuses, worried that her presence will worsen his condition.

 Upstairs, Wood and another administrator search through student lockers for anything suspicious.
 Buffy catches Mike in the halls and stops him to see if he may have intentions of hurting Cassie because she rejected him.
-He makes it clear he doesn't mind, and is thinking about asking Dawn to the dance instead.
+He makes it clear he does not mind and is thinking about asking Dawn to the dance instead.
 Coins fall from one of the lockers, drawing Buffy's attention.
 Buffy takes one of the coins and talks to the student the locker belongs to.
 The student confesses that some of his friends want to hurt Cassie.
 Dawn and Cassie walk away from the school as Cassie reveals how she knows Buffy sent Dawn to befriend Cassie, but appreciates the genuine friendship they made.
-A student named Peter approaches and Cassie, knowing she will not see Dawn again, tells Dawn that nothing that is about to happen is her fault.
+A student named Peter approaches, and Cassie, knowing she will not see Dawn again, tells Dawn that nothing that is about to happen is her fault.
 Peter asks Dawn about the dance, but not to ask her to go with him.
 When an irritated Dawn turns back toward Cassie, she is gone.